kaanadaleti/DSA210-Project/README.md

 ### 1. Data Collection
 Google Trends data was collected for each case over an event-centered time window.
+Brand stock market data from Yahoo Finance was collected over the scandal time

 ### 2. Event Study Approach
-Each scandal is analyzed using a before-and-after comparison around the event date.
+Each case is analyzed using an event-study framework, focusing on changes in search interest and market related variables within a defined time window (preevent vs postevent periods).

 ### 3. Explarotoary Data Analysis (EDA)
-- Time series visualization
+- Time series visualization of Stock Market and Google Trends
 - Spike detection around the event dates
-- Comparative trend analysis across cases
+- Cross case comparison of attention dynamics

 ### 4. Statistical Analysis
-- Before vs after mean comparison
+- Preevent vs postevent mean comparison of search interest
+- Independent sample t-tests to evaluate statistical significance of changes
+- Correlation analysis between celebrity attention and brand interest
+- Comparison of effect size and direction across different cases

+### 5. Machine Learning Analysis
-- Change in search interest levels
+- Linear regression to evaluate relationship strength between search interest and stock movement
-- Cross-case comparison of impact magnitude
+- Logistic regression for direction prediction (increase/decrease in market response)
+- Decision tree models to capture non-linear relationships
+- Evaluation using R2 , accuracy, and feature importance metrics across all 3 cases
 ---

 ## Case 1: Kanye West – Adidas
-1st case analyzes the termination of the Adidas Kanye West partnership in October 2022.
+The first case analyzes the termination of the Adidas–Kanye West partnership in October 2022 using Google Trends and stock market data within an event study framework.

-Findings:
+### Findings:
-- Significant spike in search interest for Kanye West after the event.
+- A strong and immediate spike in search interest for Kanye West is observed following the scandal event.
 - Adidas shows a moderate increase in attention.
-- Yeezy shows mixed or declining interest.

-This suggests that attention is primarily concentrated on the individual rather than fully transferring to the brand.
+- Yeezy related search interest exhibits mixed and unstable behavior across the event window.

+### Statistical Results:
+- Before vs after comparison shows a **statistically significant change** in mean search interest:
+  - t-statistic = 3.46
+  - p value = 0.00103
+- Linear regression results indicate **extremely weak explanatory power** :
+  - R² = 0.00115

+### Machine Learning Results:
+- Logistic Regression:
+  - Train accuracy = 0.7727
+  - Test accuracy = 0.2632
+  - Indicates strong **overfitting and weak generalization** performance.

+### Interpretation:
+Although the statistical test indicates a significant short-term change in attention (p < 0.01), the regression results show that this change does not translate into a stable or predictive relationship with market behavior.
+The very low R² value suggests that the model explains almost none of the variance in the data, reinforcing the conclusion that attention spikes are short-term and non-predictive in nature.

 ---

-## Case 2: Sydney Sweeney – American Eagle Controversy
+## Case 2: Sydney Sweeney – American Eagle
+The 2nd case analyzes the relationship between Sydney Sweeney related public attention and American Eagle using Google Trends and stock market data within an event study framework (July-August 2025).

+### Findings:
-A notable co-movement is observed between Sydney Sweeney and American Eagle search interest between July 27 and August 3, 2025.
-During this period, both series show synchronized spikes in attention.
-This indicates a potential attention spillover effect, where increased interest in the celebrity is closely associated with increased interest in the brand.
-Unlike the Kanye–Adidas case, the effect here appears more balanced and simultaneous.
+- A clear synchronized spike is observed between Sydney Sweeney and American Eagle search interest between July 27 and August 3, 2025.
+- Unlike the Kanye case, both the celebrity and brand exhibit more balanced and simultaneous attention dynamics, indicating a potential spillover effect.

+### Statistical Results:
+- Before vs after comparison shows a **statistically significant change** in mean search interest:
+  - t-statistic = -12.74
+  - p-value = 0.0000002088
+- Linear regression results show **moderate explanatory power**:
+  - R2 = 0.635

+### Machine Learning Results:
+- Logistic/linear modeling indicates moderate predictive performance:
+  - Train accuracy = 0.875
+  - Test accuracy = 0.50

+### Interpretation:
+The results indicate a stronger and more structured relationship between celebrity attention and brand interest compared to the first case.
+The relatively high R2 suggests that a meaningful portion of variance is explained, although predictive stability remains limited in out-of-sample performance.

-## Case 3: Tiger Woods - Nike
+## Case 3: Tiger Woods – Nike
-3rd case examines the impact of the Tiger Woods personal scandal in late 2009 on search interest for both the athlete and Nike.
+The third case analyzes the impact of Tiger Woods’ personal scandal (late 2009) on search interest and its relationship with Nike using Google Trends & Stock Market and regression analysis.

-An event window (October 2009 – February 2010) is used to compare pre and post scandal behavior.
-The analysis includes time series visualization, correlation, and a t-test.
-Results show a clear spike in Tiger Woods search interest around December 2009.
-Nike also shows smaller fluctuations during the same period, indicating a possible spillover effect.
+An event window (October 2009 – February 2010) is used to compare preevent and postevent behavior.

+### Findings:
+- A clear spike in search interest for Tiger Woods is observed around the scandal period (December 2009).
+- Nike shows minor fluctuations during the same period, but the reaction is weaker compared to the other cases.
+- Overall, the relationship between Tiger Woods and Nike is less structurally pronounced.

+### Statistical Results:
+- Before vs after comparison:
+  - t-statistic = -1.02
+  - p-value = 0.3201
-However, the t-test shows no statistically significant difference in mean search interest before and after the event (p > 0.05).
-This suggests that while short-term attention spikes exist, the long-term impact on average interest is limited.
+- These results indicate **no statistically significant difference** in mean search interest before and after the event.

-Overall, the results indicate weak but observable co-movement between Tiger Woods and Nike during the scandal period.
+### Machine Learning / Regression Results:
+- Linear regression results show **very weak explanatory power**:
+  - R² = 0.0504
+- Model coefficients:
+  - Coefficient = 0.000386
+  - Intercept = -0.010745
+- Logistic/ML results suggest limited predictive capability and weak generalization.

+### Interpretation:
+Unlike the Kanye and Sydney cases, the Tiger Woods and Nike relationship does not show statistically significant long term structural change.
+While short term attention spikes do exist, they dont translate into meaningful or predictive shifts in search interest or market-related behavior.

-## Key Findings (Cross-Case Comparison)
+## Key Findings (Cross Case Comparison)

-- Corporate scandals (Kanye–Adidas) create strong but structured brand-level effects.

----
+- Celebrity scandal effects are highly heterogeneous across different individuals and industries, rather than uniform or predictable.

+  Kanye West -> Adidas case shows strong short term attention spikes accompanied by statistically significant changes in search interest (p ≈ 0.001), but extremely weak explanatory power (R² ≈ 0.001), indicating no stable predictive relationship.

+ Sydney Sweeney –> American Eagle case exhibits both statistically significant effects (p ≈ 0.0000002) and moderate explanatory power (R² ≈ 0.635), suggesting a stronger and more structured attention spillover between celebrity and brand.

+ Tiger Woods –> Nike case shows no statistically significant long term effect (p ≈ 0.320), and weak explanatory power (R² ≈ 0.05), indicating that observed attention spikes do not translate into structural changes.

+- Overall, results indicate that while attention shocks are consistently observed around scandal events, their translation into measurable brand or market effects depends heavily on context, celebrity brand coupling, and event characteristics.

 ## Limitations

-- Google Trends reflects search interest, not actual sales or revenue (since those are private data).
-- Causal relationships cannot be fully confirmed.
+- Google Trends data captures relative search interest rather than direct economic outcomes such as sales, revenue, or market capitalization, which are not publicly available at the same granularity.

+- The analysis is based on observational data, meaning that causal relationships between celebrity scandals and brand/market behavior cannot be definitively established.

-- Event timing is approximated based on public information.
+- Event timing is approximated using publicly reported dates, which may introduce measurement noise in defining the exact pre and post event windows.

----

-## Future Work
-- Incorporating social media sentiment analysis (Twitter/Reddit)
-- Adding stock market data for financial impact
-- Expanding dataset with more international influencer cases

----
+- Machine learning models show limited generalization ability across cases, indicating that predictive performance is sensitive to feature selection and dataset structure.

 ## Tools Used

-- Python (Pandas, Matplotlib)
+- Python (Pandas, NumPy, Matplotlib, Seaborn)
-- Google Trends
+- Google Trends API (via Pytrends)
+- Yahoo Finance data
+- Scikit learn (Linear Regression, Logistic Regression, Decision Trees)
+- SciPy (Statistical tests including t-test)
-- Exploratory Data Analysis techniques
+- Exploratory Data Analysis (EDA) techniques
-- AI (only for educational purposes)
+- AI tools (used only for educational and documentation support purposes)